yojimbo87/ArangoDB-NET/README.md

+**This branch is compatible with ArangoDB 2.x.
+For ArangoDB 3.x compatible driver checkout [this](https://github.com/yojimbo87/ArangoDB-NET/tree/3.x) branch.**

 # ArangoDB-NET

 ArangoDB-NET is a C# driver for [ArangoDB](https://www.arangodb.com/) NoSQL multi-model database.
 Driver implements and communicates with database backend through its [HTTP API](https://docs.arangodb.com/HttpApi/index.html) interface and runs on Microsoft .NET and mono framework.